parklab/xTea/README.md

 				-l: repeat library folder (if -D is set, then this is directly the `rep_lib_annotation.tar.gz` file) (decompressed from `s3://leelab-datafiles/rep_lib_annotation.tar.gz`);
 				-r: reference genome file (-f -D is set, then this is the `hg19_decoy.tar.gz`) (indexed by `bwa index`, and decompressed from `s3://leelab-datafiles/hg19_decoy.tar.gz`)
-				-x: path of xTEA folder (xTEA can be downloaded with command `git clone https://github.com/parklab/xTEA`) Other parameters can be keep unchanged.
+				-x: path of xTEA folder (xTEA can be downloaded with command `git clone https://github.com/parklab/xTEA`)
+				-y: type of repeats will work on (1-L1, 2-Alu, 4-SVA, 8-HERV, 16-Mitochondrion)
+				Other parameters can be keep unchanged.
 			```